dictyBase/Migration/deploy.md

   `dictybase-local-tls`.
 #### `Nodejs based`
 Clone the repository https://github.com/dictybase-playground/kubeless-nodefn.
-Go to each folder and follow the instructions for deploying serverless function with kubeless into local(minikube) cluster.
+Go to each folder and follow the instructions for deploying serverless functions with kubeless into your local(minikube) cluster.
+Currently there are *six* functions that need to be deployed (the `geneids` and `uniprot` folders have two each.

+Note: make sure that you are using the latest version of `genefn` by running `kubeless function update genefn ...` (example is in its documentation).
 #### `Golang based`
 Clone the repository https://github.com/dictybase-playground/kubeless-gofn.
-Go to each folder and follow the instructions for deploying serverless function with kubeless into local(minikube) cluster.
+Go to each folder and follow the instructions for deploying serverless functions with kubeless into your local(minikube) cluster.